Generic Name: bendamustine (BEN da MUS teen)

 Bendamustine may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Bendeka (bendamustine)?

-Tell your caregiver right away if you have a fever, chills, itching, or a skin rash during or shortly after the injection.
+Tell your caregivers right away if you have any type of skin rash after being treated with bendamustine.